Bikashshr/Lavie-Bouddha/README.md

 # Lavie-Bouddha
-This is a restaurant in kathmandu,
+This is my restaurant in kathmandu please visit everyone.